Yothu Yindi: 1991–1992: "Treaty" and Tribal Voice

 "Treaty" was written by Australian musician Paul Kelly and Yothu Yindi members Mandawuy Yunupingu, Kellaway, Williams, Gurrumul Yunupingu, Mununggurr and Marika.
 The initial release had little interest, but when Melbourne-based dance remixers Filthy Lucre's Gavin Campbell and Robert Goodge adapted the song, their version peaked at No. 11 on the Australian Recording Industry Association (ARIA) singles charts by September.
 The song contains lyrics in both English and in Yolngu matha.
 It was accompanied by a video showing band members performing vocals, music, and dance.

 Success for the single was transferred to the related album Tribal Voice which peaked at No. 4 on the ARIA albums charts, The album, produced by Mark Moffatt for Mushroom Records, was released in September 1991.
 Mandawuy Yunupingu took leave of absence from his duties as principal to tour and promote the single and album.
 Other singles from the album were a re-released "Djäpana (Sunset Dreaming)" which peaked at No. 13 in 1992 and "Tribal Voice" which peaked at number 51.

-At the 1992 ARIA Awards Yothu Yindi won awards for ARIA Award for Best Cover Art for Tribal Voice by Louise Beach and Mushroom Art; ARIA Award for Engineer of the Year for "Maralitja" (maralitja is Yolngu matha for crocodile man – one of Mandawuy's tribal names), "Dharpa" (dharpa is tree), "Treaty", "Treaty (Filthy Lucre remix)" and "Tribal Voice" by David Price, Ted Howard, Greg Henderson and Simon Polinski; ARIA Award for Best Indigenous Release for Tribal Voice; ARIA Award for Song of the Year and Single of the Year for "Treaty.
+At the 1992 ARIA Awards Yothu Yindi won awards for Best Cover Art for Tribal Voice by Louise Beach and Mushroom Art; Engineer of the Year for "Maralitja" (maralitja is Yolngu matha for crocodile man – one of Mandawuy's tribal names), "Dharpa" (dharpa is tree), "Treaty", "Treaty (Filthy Lucre remix)" and "Tribal Voice" by David Price, Ted Howard, Greg Henderson and Simon Polinski; Best Indigenous Release for Tribal Voice; Song of the Year and Single of the Year for "Treaty.
 Both "Treaty" in 1992 and "Djäpana (Sunset Dreaming)" in 1993 charted on the Billboard Hot Dance Club Play singles charts, with "Treaty" peaking at No. 6, Tribal Voice peaked at No. 3 on the Billboard Top World Music Albums chart in 1992.

 In October 1992, then Prime Minister Paul Keating's government awarded Yothu Yindi with a $30,000 grant.
 The money was used to travel to New York, where they performed at the United Nations for the launch of International Year for the World's Indigenous People.
 Mandawuy Yunupingu was named Australian of the Year by the Keating government on 26 January 1993.
 His older brother, Galarrwuy had been named Australian of the Year in 1978 for his work for Aboriginal communities.

 In 2009 'Treaty' was added to the National Film and Sound Archive's Sounds of Australia Registry.